Mamurooyiboluawhore/art/serializers.md

 ```
 > This will point to the renamed `core` app.
 It is a way of telling your computer that all the basic configurations are now in the `core` app.

-Save and exit
+Save your changes and exit.

-Run your server to ensure everything is working as indeed.
+Run your server to ensure everything is working correctly.
 ```bash
 python manage.py runserver
 ```

-#### Example Blog CRUD API
+#### Example Book CRUD API
-Create a sample blog `CRUD` endpoints to display how to serialize and deserialize data on DRF.
+Create a sample book `CRUD` endpoints to display how to serialize and deserialize data on DRF.

 1. Create the `book` app: Run this command below to create a `book` app